strawdynamics/drift/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Checklist:**

-- [ ] I have checked stackoverflow for this bug and there are no answers or the question does not exist
+**Before you submit:**

-- [ ] I have searched through the issue list for related bugs or issues
+- [ ] Please search through the existing issues (both open AND closed) to see if your issue has been discussed before.
+Github issue search can be used for this: https://github.com/imgix/drift/issues?utf8=%E2%9C%93&q=is%3Aissue
+- [ ] Please ensure the problem has been isolated and reduced.
+This link explains more: http://css-tricks.com/6263-reduced-test-cases/

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please strive to reach the **root problem** of your issue to avoid the XY problem.
+See more: https://meta.stackexchange.com/questions/66377/what-is-the-xy-problem

 **To Reproduce**
+A bug is a _demonstrable problem_ that is scause by the code in the repository.
+Thus, the contributors need a way to reproduce your issue - if we can't reproduce your issue, we can't help you!
+Also, please be as detailed as possible!

+[a link to a codepen; here is a link to a codepen with drift installed which can be forked: https://codepen.io/imgix/pen/WrRmLb]

+[alternatively, please provide a code example]

 ```js
 // A *self-contained* demonstration of the problem follows...
 // This should be able to be dropped into a file with react-imgix installed and just work
 ```

-[alternatively, link to a codepen]

 Steps to reproduce the behaviour: